Cost and Choice: Breaking Down Open Source Barriers

 All available to you.

 Rather than getting stuck, as Tim O’Reilly mentioned in his OSCON 2018 keynote, we guide and support your choices towards the best architecture, and enable your Day 2 operations as the needs of your business grows.

 But there’s more to it than that.
 If you’re starting out new to open source or thinking about migrating to an unfamiliar operating system or infrastructure, the challenges can be daunting.
 That’s where we come in, to understand your needs and work together towards the production solution.Back to top

 Curate the Best Architectural Framework

 Ask anyone in cloud ops what they’re responsible for, and they’ll answer, “Cloud infrastructure.”
 Ask any application developer the same thing, and the answer will be, “Getting my code out on time.”
 While they’re right to focus on their own areas, the needs of the business encompass both… and a lot more.

 This separation of responsibilities causes another type of barrier: inefficiency.
 It results in having to deploy different automation tools to support your metal, infrastructure, and application development, or working with multiple vendors to do it all.
-Not to mention the process and people challenges that come with treating one business solution as three different problems.
+Not to mention the process and people challenges (including DevOps) that come with treating one business solution as three different problems.

 That’s why the OpenLogic team has chosen to go beyond the stack, curating the best architectural framework from over 400 projects that also includes development automation and orchestration of infrastructure and metal.
 By offering six stacks over three clouds (or versions tailored to your needs), and our unique Ansible playbooks, you gain the confidence to deliver on unified business goals, rather than spreading IT and development thinly between different models.